5 Breakfast Tips to Help with Constipation

-To prevent constipation, you need a diet rich in fiber and to begin the day with foods that help stimulate intestinal movement
+To prevent constipation, you need a diet rich in fiber and you need to start the day with foods that help stimulate intestinal movement.

-Nevertheless, the problem becomes more serious when it is chronic, which affects a large part of the female population.
+But the problem becomes more serious when it’s chronic, something which happens especially to the female population.

-To avoid this problem, the most important thing is to follow daily habits that promote good intestinal movement.
+To avoid it, the most important thing is to keep up daily habits that promote good intestinal movement.

-At the start of the day, our bodies are much more receptive to certain foods and there are little tricks that will help speed up digestion.
+At the start of the day, our bodies are much more receptive to certain foods, and there are little tricks that can help speed up digestion.
 Keep reading to learn what they are!

 The first tip is as simple as it is inexpensive: a spoonful of olive oil and lemon juice before breakfast.

-What makes this remedy interesting is that it acts as a powerful detoxifier capable of flushing out toxins that build up in our bodies.
+What makes this remedy interesting is that it acts as a powerful detoxifier capable of flushing out toxins that build up in your body.

-- Olive oil has an ideal texture and consistency to stimulate digestion and also care for the colon.
-It lubricates inside and makes it is easier for feces to move.
+- Olive oil has an ideal texture and consistency for stimulating digestion and caring for the colon.
+It lubricates your intestines and makes it is easier for feces to move.

-- We also shouldn’t forget that olive oil is a type of monounsaturated fat.
-Combined with lemon, it acts like a good laxative that will clean intestinal walls at the same time to promote the correct absorption of nutrients.
+- You also shouldn’t forget that olive oil is a type of monounsaturated fat.
+Combined with lemon, it acts as a laxative that will also clean intestinal walls, promoting the correct absorption of nutrients.

 Ingredients and use